The Procuress (Cranach): Return

-In July 1994, five armed people broke in to the Museum of Arts in the middle of the night to seize The Procuress together with few other renowned paintings.
-Blackouts were routine in 90s Georgia and the alarm system was out in the night of theft too.
+In July 1994, five armed people broke in to the Museum of Arts in the middle of the night to seize The Procuress and a few other renowned paintings.
+Blackouts were routine in 90s Georgia and the alarm system was out on the night of theft too.
 This eased the job for the robbers, who tied up and locked guards one by one, consequently leaving the museum without making much noise.
 The overall chaos in the city helped the criminals to vanish together with The Procuress.
 On May 10 of 2004, Georgian prosecutor Valeri Grigalashvili, was requested to the Chapidze Clinic by one of the most authoritative “thieves in law” – Gogi Chikovani.
 After clarifying that he would not be charged, Chikovani offered a trade to the prosecutor.
 That same year, armed and masked special force police surrounded his house in Tbilisi and broke in.
 They forced the family members to sign falsified documents and stole everything they could.
 The items that special police mugged included Chikovani's family ring and crucifix, which were priceless for him.
 He promised to return The Procuress in exchange to these items.
 As promised, Georgian state police found The Procuress near the Matrimonial palace on the left embankment of the river Mtkvari.
 Exactly a decade after its disappearance, The Procuress was returned to the government and again placed in the Georgian National Museum.